-- 1) Declares that: - a) On January 20, 2025, President Donald J. Trump issued Executive Order No. 14160, entitled "Protecting the Meaning and Value of American Citizenship"
+- 1) Declares that: - a) On January 20, 2025, President Donald J. Trump unlawfully issued Executive Order No. 14160, entitled "Protecting the Meaning and Value of American Citizenship" (the "Executive Order"), that attempts to end birthright

-(the "Executive Order"), which purports to end birthright citizenship for children born to (1) a mother who is unlawfully present or who is lawfully present in the United States but on a temporary basis, and (2) a father who is neither a citizen nor a lawful permanent resident.

-- b) The Constitution has granted birthright citizenship for over 150 years, since birthright citizenship was enshrined in the Citizenship Clause of the Fourteenth Amendment to the United States Constitution, ratified after the Civil War to repudiate the infamous decision of the United States Supreme Court in Dred Scott v.
-Sandford (1857) 60 U.S. 393, which denied citizenship to descendants of enslaved people. - c) Birthright citizenship impacts every child born in California, regardless of race, color, sex, ability, class, parents' national origin, parents' immigration status, or any characteristic, because all persons born in the United States and subject to the jurisdiction thereof are citizens. - d) Birthright citizenship is especially important in California, where one in four residents is an immigrant and where about one-half of all children in California have at least one immigrant parent. - e) Denying birthright citizenship for children of certain immigrants could make hundreds of thousands of children ineligible for federal and state benefits and services such as CalWORKs and CalFresh, would damage their educational, economic, and health prospects, and would undermine community safety, political participation, and the economy. - f) The unconstitutional Executive Order could block these children's access to United States passports, social security cards, free lunch programs, health care, and federal student aid, and denying these fundamental needs jeopardizes the well-being of these children and harms the broader community, leading to devastating social, political, and economic consequences. - g) After the Executive Order was announced, California joined 18 other states, the City and County of San Francisco, and the District of Columbia in suing to block the Executive Order on the ground that it violates the Fourteenth Amendment to, and Article I of, the United States Constitution, the Immigration and Nationality Act, and the Administrative Procedure Act. - h) The Fourteenth Amendment's guarantee of birthright citizenship was affirmed over 125 years ago in the landmark United States Supreme Court decision United States v.
-Wong Kim Ark (1898) 169 U.S. 649, involving San Francisco-born Chinese American Wong Kim Ark. - i) Wong Kim Ark was born in 1873 at 751 Sacramento Street in Chinatown in the City and County of San Francisco to parents Wong Si Ping and Wee Lee, who owned a grocery store but were unable to naturalize as United States citizens due to prevailing anti-Chinese policies. - j) In 1895, Wong Kim Ark returned from visiting his family in China and, upon reentry, was denied admission on the false basis that he was not a citizen of the United States and was ordered to be deported under the Chinese Exclusion Acts.
+- citizenship for children born to (1) a mother who is unlawfully present or who is lawfully present in the United States but on a temporary basis, and (2) a father who is neither a citizen nor a lawful permanent resident. - b) Birthright citizenship was enshrined in the Citizenship Clause of the Fourteenth Amendment of the United States Constitution, ratified after the Civil War to repudiate the infamous decision of the United States Supreme Court in Dred Scott v.
+Sandford (1857) 60 U.S. 393 which held that Black Americans of African descent could never be United States citizens. - c) Birthright citizenship impacts every child born in California, regardless of race, color, sex, ability, class, parents' national origin, parents' immigration status, or any characteristic, because all persons born in the United States and subject to the jurisdiction thereof are citizens. - d) Birthright citizenship is especially important to California, where one in four residents is an immigrant and where about one-half of all children in California have at least one immigrant parent. - e) Denying birthright citizenship for children of certain immigrants would make hundreds of thousands of children ineligible for federal and state benefits and services such as CalWORKs and CalFresh, would damage their educational, economic, and health prospects, and would undermine community safety, political participation, and economy. - f) The unlawful Executive Order would block these children's access to United States passports, social security cards, free lunch programs, health care access, and federal student aid, and denying these fundamental needs jeopardizes the well-being of these children and harms the broader community, leading to devastating social, political, and economic consequences. - g) After the Executive Order was announced, California joined 17 states, the City and County of San Francisco, and the District of Columbia in suing to block the Executive Order on the grounds that the Executive Order violates the Fourteenth Amendment and Article I of the United States Constitution, the Immigration and Nationality Act of 1965, and the Administrative Procedure Act. - h) The Fourteenth Amendment's guarantee of birthright citizenship was affirmed over 125 years ago in the landmark United States Supreme Court decision United States v.
+Wong Kim Ark (1898) 169 U.S. 649 involving San Francisco-born Chinese American Wong Kim Ark. - i) Wong Kim Ark was born in 1873 at 751 Sacramento Street in Chinatown in the City and County of San Francisco to parents Wong Si Ping and Wee Lee, who owned a grocery store but were unable to naturalize as United States citizens due to prevailing anti-Chinese policies. - j) In 1895, Wong Kim Ark returned from visiting his family in China and, upon reentry, was denied admission on the false basis that he was not a citizen of the United States and ordered to be deported under the Chinese Exclusion Act of 1882.